MukilanThangamani/BackEnd_Training/Day21/README.md

 1.Adding a Student
 Select 1 to add a new student.

-Enter the student's ID, name, age, grade, and email when prompted.
+Enter the student's ID, name, age, grade, and email .
 ---------------------------------------------------------------------------------------------------------------

 2.Viewing Students